Roar Your Passion: Dive into e621 Thrilling World of Furry Art

 Monosodium glutamate (e621) is a flavor enhancer in the food industry.
 Glutarom is a synonym for it.
-Non-tasting compounds with synergistic properties with other flavorings, increasing or intensifying their flavoring power, are enhancers.
-Flavor enhancers have what is known as an umami flavour, distinct from the more common sweet, salty, bitter, and sour notes.
+Flavor enhancers are non-tasting compounds with synergistic properties with other flavorings, increasing or intensifying their flavoring power.
+Flavor enhancers have what is known as an umami flavor, distinct from the more common sweet, salty, bitter, and sour notes.
 Umami is a unique taste that cannot be reduced to any of the five traditional basic tastes.
 The most popular flavor enhancer is monosodium glutamate.

 Where can I get some of this e621, and how do I get it?